autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 print(refit_model_map)
 predictor.leaderboard(test_data)
 ```
 This adds the refit-full models to the leaderboard and we can opt to use any of them for prediction just like any other model.
 Note `pred_time_test` and `pred_time_val` list the time taken to produce predictions with each model (in seconds) on the test/validation data.
 Since the refit-full models were trained using all of the data, there is no internal validation score (`score_val`) available for them.
+You can also call `refit_full()` with non-bagged models to refit the same models to your full dataset (there won't be memory/latency gains in this case but test accuracy may improve).

 ### Model distillation